GhoulofGSG9/Ghouls-Balance-Mod/README.md

             - Attacks consume 33% more energy.

 - Marines
-    - Exos
-        - Increased cost to 55 pres (from 45)

-        - Railgun
-            - Lowered base (uncharged) damage to 10 from 33.
-Each railgun shoot deals now 150 dmg at weapon level 0 fully charged (instead of 173).

 - PvE
     - Drifter
         - Added passive abilities for each hive type: